 Remove price barriers by offering a buy now, pay later solution like Splitit.
-Having the flexibility of paying for large purchases over time with interest-free installments may be just what your shoppers need to turn a wish into a delivery notification.
+Having the flexibility of paying for large purchases over time without added fees or interest may be just what your shoppers need to turn a wish into a delivery notification.

 Having flexible payment solutions can help thwart cart abandonment and increase your average order value (AOV).
 Splitit works on shoppers’ existing Visa or Mastercard, giving them increased buying power instantly.